Half Girlfriend (film): Plot

-Shailesh and his wife Rutvi learn about the incident and try to deviate Madhav's attention from Riya.
+Shailesh and his wife, Rutvi, learn about the incident and try to divert Madhav's attention from Riya.
 Rutvi tries to set him up with Anshika, her friend.
 They spend some time together.
 Madhav tries to find Riya for three months continuously, until his time runs out.

-On the last day, when he was attending his farewell party, he sees a video where Anshika, who had fallen in love with him, thanks him for being a part of her life.
+On the last day, when he was attending his farewell party, he saw a video where Anshika, who had fallen in love with him, thanked him for being a part of her life.
 In this video, Madhav sees a blurred picture of Riya singing in a cafe.
-He runs to the café and finds Riya.
+He runs to the café and finds Riya and understands that she had lied to Madhav about being sick, as his mother didn't want Riya, a divorcee, to be with her son.
 They reconcile and consummate their relationship.
-Riya explains she had lied to Madhav about being sick as his mother didn't want Riya, a divorcee to be with her son.

-A few years later, Madhav is seen talking to his mother about opening a new school, and Riya helps their daughter learn to play basketball, but she is unable to do it.
-Riya tells her daughter never to give up.
+A few years later, Madhav is seen talking to his mother about opening a new school, and Riya helps their daughter, Tvisha Jha, learn to play basketball, but she is unable to do so.
+Riya tells her daughter to never give up.